 The receipt of an interrupt affects process dispatch latency in much the same way that disabling interrupts does.
 When a hardware interrupt is received, the system will block interrupts of the same or lesser priority than the current interrupt.
 The simple case is illustrated in Figure 2-3, where a higher priority interrupt occurs before the target interrupt, causing the target interrupt to be held off until the higher priority interrupt occurs.
-Note that the numbers 1-5 marked in Figure 2-3 represent the steps of normal process dispatch latency as described earlier on page 2-3.
+Note that the numbers 1-5 marked in Figure 2-3.